Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Case Studies

 The visualizations in Figure~\ref{fig:sandcastle3-weightcastle3-05-06-1-I-A-T} confront the shapes of MSD-space and WMSD-space.
 The latter can be regarded as a natural generalization of the MSD-space that incorporates different weights assigned to the criteria.
-For $\mathbf{w} \neq \mathbf{1}$ the WMSD-space is characterized by a potentially larger number of vertices\footnote{Incidentally, for $\mathbf{w} \neq \mathbf{1}$ the VS-space is characterized by a potentially smaller number of vertices than the US-space} and a smaller range than the MSD-space.
+For $\mathbf{w} \neq \mathbf{1}$, the WMSD-space is characterized by a potentially larger number of vertices and a possibly smaller range of mean values than the MSD-space.
 Naturally, preference information given by the decision maker in the form of weights influences not only the shape of the space but also the position of the alternatives within those spaces.
-For example, the positions of $\mathbf{S}_{8}$ and $\mathbf{S}_{9}$ change quite drastically, as the two alternatives almost swap their positions: they are both characterized by a very similar $std(\mathbf{u})$ and $std^{01}_\mathbf{w}(\mathbf{v})$ but $mean(\mathbf{S}_{8})=0.68>mean(\mathbf{S}_{9})=0.57$ whereas $mean^{01}_\mathbf{w}(\mathbf{S}_{8})=0.35<mean^{01}_\mathbf{w}(\mathbf{S}_{9})=0.50$.
+For example, the positions of $\mathbf{S}_{8}$ and $\mathbf{S}_{9}$ change quite drastically, as the two alternatives almost swap their positions: they are both characterized by a very similar $std(\mathbf{u})$ and $std^{01}_\mathbf{w}(\mathbf{v})$, but $mean(\mathbf{S}_{8})=0.68>mean(\mathbf{S}_{9})=0.57$ whereas $mean^{01}_\mathbf{w}(\mathbf{S}_{8})=0.35<mean^{01}_\mathbf{w}(\mathbf{S}_{9})=0.50$.
 As expected, the images of the best possible alternative ($\mathbf{1}$) and the worst possible one ($\mathbf{0}$) have fixed relative positions no matter what the values of weights are, in the sense that they are always situated, respectively, in the rightmost and leftmost vertices of MSD-space and WMSD-space (see $\mathbf{S}_{12}$ and $\mathbf{S}_{10}$ in Figure~\ref{fig:sandcastle3-weightcastle3-05-06-1-I-A-T}).